sissaschool/xmlschema/doc/usage.rst

     >>> _ = schema.include_schema('tests/test_cases/examples/vehicles/bikes.xsd')
     >>> schema.build()

-Another option, available from release v1.6.1, is to provide a list of schema sources, particurlaly useful when sources have no locations associated:
+Another option, available since release v1.6.1, is to provide a list of schema sources, particularly useful when sources have no locations associated:

 .. doctest::